Duedil: History

 DueDil was co-founded by American entrepreneur, Damian Kimmelman in 2011 and Justin Fitzpatrick.
 The company launched at TechCrunch’s ‘GeeknRolla’ conference on 21 March 2011, winning ‘Best Startup’.
 In February 2018, co-founder Justin Fitzpatrick stepped into the role of CEO.

 The company has been nominated for numerous awards and is recognised as one of the UK's most promising financial technology companies.
 DueDil was named by Wired magazine in 2013 as one of Europe's hottest startups, and in 2016 Bloomberg named the company as one of its Business Innovators.
 The UK government's Cabinet Office transparency team has also cited DueDil as a business providing innovative services using open data.

 CEO Damian Kimmelman was named as 'International Entrepreneur of Year' at the inaugural Tech City News Hall of Fame awards in June 2014, and in October 2014 as one of the 1,000 most influential Londoners by the Evening Standard.

 Significant campaigns launched by DueDil include research by with the Centre for Entrepreneurs into levels of company formation by immigrants in the UK, showing that migrant entrepreneurs have created one in seven UK companies.
 DueDil also provided the data behind the first-ever Tech Nation report, which charted the growth of the UK tech sector.
 Since 2015, the London Stock Exchange Group has used DueDil data to create its "1000 Companies to Inspire" report.

 Since 2011, DueDil has raised nearly $30m from investors in the US and UK, including Oak Investment Partners, Passion Capital and Notion Capital.
 DueDil received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 733164.

 DueDil data has been regularly cited in the business press.
 Research by DueDil found that one in five directors of UK tech companies are foreign citizens, with a significant increase in the number of EU nationals in founding positions since 2010.
 In 2017, DueDil revealed high street banks charge small firms 20% interest.
 In 2018, DueDil research revealed that only 13% of women held top directorships in Britain, demonstrating a significant gender pay gap in senior leadership.

+In 2021, DueDil was rebranded as FullCircl.